 As with tequila, serve your mezcal at room temperature in a small clay cup, or “copita".
 Or mix with a light tonic - trust us, it’s G&T 2.0.
 Feeling fancy?
 It works wonders in a paloma cocktail, too.

 So there you have it, the lowdown on the differences between these two fine agave spirits.
 This week, I’m going to be cracking open my Buen Bicho Mezcal, a delight from Espiritu Corsa.
 It’s a light, flavourful mezcal, perfect if you’re not massively into heavily alcoholic flavours.
+Or, on the tequila side, for something different, try any of the delicious Mis Amigos bottles for a unique chocolatey hit.

 Any questions, please ask in the comments!
 Plus, click here to explore the bottles and deals we have on offer right now.